Alast0rRL/Alast0rRL/README.md

 - 👀I look for interesting and challenging projects where I can apply my creativity and technical experience.

 - ❓If you want to contact me, you can write to me on social networks
+  email: eshenkove@gmail.com
+  tg: @Alast0r_tg
+  discord: alastor_rl

 <br/>